juliakloiber/superrr/_projects/digitalcivilsociety.md

 img: "/assets/img/static/projects/civil.png"
 external_link: ""
 link: '/project/digitalcivilsociety'
-description: "Today we launched our campaign “Learning from the crisis: strengthening digital civil society!”
-Together with several civil society organisations that work on digital issues, we formulated a number of recommendations for German politics – or any politician, really."
+description: "“Learning from the crisis: strengthening digital civil society!” – We initiated an open letter that got signed by more than 30 organizations.
+We demand better government support for civil society organizations that build crucial digital infrastructure and make knowledge accessible."